emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

 - Sensor(s)

-Static attributes also include benchmarking information related to energy consumption by design and test conditions, normally associated to PSU’s, line-cards, etc.:
+Static attributes also include benchmarking information related to energy consumption by design and test conditions, normally associated to PSU's, line-cards, etc.:

 - Idle power